 Leah Marie has lived all over the country, and currently resides in Virginia, nestled in the Blue Ridge Mountains.
 She earned a BA in Political Science at BYU, and a Masters in Public Administration at Boise State.
 She works part time as an adjunct professor of politics and is also a Certified Lactation Counselor.
-She is wife to an English professor, and mother to 2.66 children (two boys and a fetus, joining the family in Aug 2013).
+She is wife to an English professor, and mother to 3 beautiful boys.

 Leslie Nelson works and lives near Seattle, WA, with 5 great kids, 1 husband and 1 dog.
 If she had any spare time she would knit, read, or play chess (and lose to her teenage sons).
 She blogs at lesliesillusions.blogspot.com

 Mr. Thomas is an Engineering graduate student.
 He lives with his wife and son in Colorado where he is a ward organist.

-I am the Executive Director of OUTreach Resource Center, located in Ogden Utah.
-We work to "save lives of LGBT individuals and transform communities" - which means that my days are filled with challenges and joys as we try to keep all youth safe with their families and not victims of suicide or homelessness.
-I have a Masters of Divinity Degree from Eden Theological Seminary, and have worked as a pastor and chaplain.
-My background also includes degrees in marketing and organizational leadership and I have been involved in church and not-for-profit work for the past 20 years.
-I grew up in Southern Maine, and spent most of my adult life in New York's Hudson Valley.
-I now live in Pleasant View, Utah, have four children, and am engaged to Tori Allen, with a wedding date of June 30 in New York.
+Marian is the Executive Director of OUTreach Resource Center, located in Ogden Utah.
+Where she works to "save lives of LGBT individuals and transform communities" - which means that her days are filled with challenges and joys as she tries to keep all youth safe with their families and not victims of suicide or homelessness.
+Marian has a Masters of Divinity Degree from Eden Theological Seminary, and has worked as a pastor and chaplain.
+Her background also includes degrees in marketing and organizational leadership and she has been involved in church and not-for-profit work for the past 20 years.
+Marian grew up in Southern Maine, and spent most of her adult life in New York's Hudson Valley.
+She now lives in Pleasant View, Utah and has four children.